Event and ticket information

-For information on upcoming events, purchasing tickets and planning your trip to Keller Auditorium, visit the Keller Auditorium official site.
+For information on upcoming events, purchasing tickets and planning your trip to Keller Auditorium, visit Portland'5 Centers for the Arts.

 Since the completion of construction in 1917, Portlanders have packed the Keller Auditorium to see shows, operas, ballets and civic events.